Lyall/GoTFix/README.md

 ## Features
 - Disable letterboxing in cutscenes/dialogue etc.
 - Adjust cutscene FOV to compensate for lack of letterboxing.
+- Crop letterboxing from cutscene videos at >16:9s.
 - Removes 5.333~ aspect ratio limit.

 ## Installation